MrZyr0/DELL-XPS-9570-Elementary-Hera/README.md

 For my installation, I didn't add universe and proposed;
 I didn't install TLP, codec and "high quality studio".
 I didn't disable SPECTRE/Meltdown grub patches and I disable fingerprint and touchscreen.

+> In the future, I'll note my stack and take note of all tweaks that I apply
+- I need to enable system tray : https://eos-techs.com/2020/05/19/howto-enable-system-tray-on-elementary-os/

 For now my installation seems to be stable.